Nealelab/picopili/README.md

 ### Purpose

-* Provide a pipeline for GWAS of family data with arbitrary pedigrees, from sib-pairs to extended pedigrees, to work in parallel to [ricopili](https://github.com/Nealelab/ricopili) for case/control and trio dataa
+* Provide a pipeline for GWAS of family data with arbitrary pedigrees, from sib-pairs to extended pedigrees, to work in parallel to [ricopili](https://github.com/Nealelab/ricopili) for case/control and trio data

 ### Primary Functions